donox/sst_static/support/admin_pages/shortcodes.md

 work in progress.
 There are two parts to using a gallery:

 1. Create the gallery itself.
-2. Insert the gallery at the desired location. u
+2. Insert the gallery at the desired location in the story.

-Inserting the gallery simply requires inserting the gallery shortcode:
+Inserting the gallery in the story simply requires inserting the gallery shortcode:

 >**\{\{% gallery gallery_name %\}\}**